gertvdw/KubeConfigManager/Readme.md

 - Import a new context from clipboard

 ## How to run
 Run `dotnet publish -c Release --sc`.
-This should result in a single binary.
+This should result in a single binary (`kube.net`).
 The binary is published to `bin/Release/net7.0/osx-arm64/publish/`, so if the copy fails you can copy it yourself.

+To run it, simply execute the binary.
+To exit, press Ctrl+C.

+## Importing a context
+The option 'import from clipboard' fetches the contents of your clipboard and tries to parse it as a kubeconfig.
+If successful, the new context should be visible in the list.

+## Todo
+- UX: confirmations here and there, maybe some info on the selected context (and the about-to-be-imported context)
+- Expand the KubeConfigDef class to avoid losing data on import+write.